erik-farmer/awesome_pkg/README.md

 ## Attempting to specify the new version.

 I made a release on gitHub (0.0.2) and ran `pip install git+ssh://git@github.com/erik-farmer/awesome_pkg.git#release=0.0.2` and it worked with the new code.
 Im going to make _another_ new release and try to install the 0.0.2 version, then uninstall that, and upgrade.

+I pushed the code to master, created a new release and ran the following:

+`pip install git+ssh://git@github.com/erik-farmer/awesome_pkg.git#releases=0.0.2`

+I ran the previous python code and got the 0.0.2 release print statement.

+## However

+When I did a `pip uninstall awesome_pkg` it said uninstalling 0.0.3 which I awesome it is getting from the `setup.py` file.

+I tried to install the latest with `pip install git+ssh://git@github.com/erik-farmer/awesome_pkg.git#releases=0.0.3` and it still ran the 0.0.2 statement.

+This raises a few problems.
+One of which is that I am not even using the `dist` folder on the project.
+Time to poke around the internet.